AntarEspadas/Svelte20/README.md

 ```
 Note that this script tag doesn't have a `sheetworker` or a `context="module"` attribute

-Now, we can have many labeledinputs by doing this
+Now, we can have many labeled inputs by doing this

 ```HTML
 <!-- sheet.svelte -->